termpaint/termpaint/doc/termpaintx.rst

 integration is freed.

-If the watchdog is used with a custom terminal integration it is started using :c:func:`termpaintx_ttyrescue_start`, passing it the initial restore sequence and the file descriptor of the terminal.
+If the watchdog is used with a custom terminal integration it is started using :c:func:`termpaintx_ttyrescue_start_or_nullptr`, passing it the initial restore sequence and the file descriptor of the terminal.
 The integration has to call :c:func:`termpaintx_ttyrescue_set_restore_termios` to set the original ``struct termios`` contents and if the restore sequence changes it has to call :c:func:`termpaintx_ttyrescue_update`